Allen-Synthesis/EuroPi/software/contrib/clock_mod.md

 | `cv1-6`       | Multiplied/divided clock signals                                  |

 The outputs will begin firing automatically when clock signals are received on `din`, and will stop if the input signals are stopped for 1s or longer.
 Upon stopping all output channels will reset.
+(NOTE: this means the signal coming into `din` cannot be 1Hz or slower!)

 Applying a signal of at least 0.8V to `ain` will reset all output channels.